 Welcome to Sexual Health Rochdale

-- Counselling and advice
+- Rape and abuse

-- Emergency contraception (emergency contraceptive pills and the emergency IUD)
+- Emergency contraception – contraceptive pills

 - Pregnancy testing